civictechdc/guides/learning/getting-started-osx.md

 In this step, you're going to set up a new command line program called git, get running on Github, and create a local version of this repo to work on.

 Git is a piece of version control software.
 It allows you to work on the same repository (a group of files, basically) as another person, at the exact same time, without totally messing each other up.
 It does this by grouping changes into `commits`, which you then `push` to the central repo.
 You can only `push` if your local versions has all the previous commits.
 So, if somebody else pushed commits since you last checked, you must `pull` and `merge` those changes into your local copy before you can `push` your new changes.
+Basically, it's a way to make sure that your new changes are made to the most recent version of the repo.

 That might sound confusing, but it should become clearer as we walk through the process.
 So, here we go.